Alarlar/Computer-introduction-scince-118-C-/README.md

 /passByRef.cpp/ - **This is a simple program that illustrates how the call by reference method works.
 In its own words or to quote the book C++ without fear: When we need to pass one information and not a copy, we give its address so that we can access the original, not the copies, without wasting time in copying and being able to manipulate the original source.**

+/functionLoop.cpp/ - **In this code I use one of my first prototype functions.
+The functions we fundamentally need are reuse code.
+A Function is a type of repetition.
+There are two ways we can use functions:
+Prewritten function - found in a library.
+The programmer (we) writes one.**

 /functionLoop.cpp/ - **This program shows the use of the while loop.
 With loops we avoid having to enter or copy a block of code several times.
 The three "loop elements" are important when coding a loop.
 The _'while'_ loop is a preliminary loop.**